 - Dohány Street Synagogue and Jewish Budapest (tour highlighting Budapest’s colorful Jewish past and present)

 - Spa Experience (Budapest is famous for its therapeutic thermal waters and has the spas to prove it)

 - Hungarian Horsemen: Lazar Equestrian Park (trip to see a horsemanship exhibition).

-Day 4 – Vienna, Austria
+Days 3 and 4 – Vienna, Austria

 Day 6 – Passau, Germany

-We also saw the New Bishop’s Residence and visit the impressive baroque St. Stephen’s Cathedral with its ornate interior.
-We will also be treated to a special noontime concert on Europe’s largest church organ (17,000 pipes).
+We also saw the New Bishop’s Residence and the impressive baroque St. Stephen’s Cathedral with its ornate interior.
+If you arrive at noon, you can be treated to a special noontime concert on Europe’s largest church organ (17,000 pipes).

 Day 7 – Regensburg, Germany

 Regensburg is a wonderfully preserved medieval city.
 It’s full of medieval architecture, dark and narrow lanes, and strong fortifications, and that’s what makes it a UNESCO site.